ncatlab/nlab-content/pages/1/6/1/2/2161/content.md

 ## Idea

+A cluster algebra of rank $n$ is a commutative algebra equipped with some subsets of size $n$ called clusters.
+Some of these clusters are related by sequences of operations called mutations.
+A cluster variable is an element of any of the clusters.
+This theory is motivated by the [[total positivity]] phenomena in Lie theory and existance of good bases of some algebras and their representation spaces, for example canonical and dual canonical bases.

 A matrix $A$ over the field of [[real numbers]] is __[[totally positive matrix|totally positive]]__ (resp. __totally nonnegative__) if every minor (= determinant of any submatrix) is a positive (resp. nonnegative) real number.
 Total positivity implies a number of remarkable properties; for example all eigenvalues are distinct and positive.

 [[George Lusztig]] discovered that total positivity is closely related to some phenomena in the theory of [[Lie groups]] and [[quantum groups]].
 Later, [[Sergey Fomin]] and [A. Zelevinsky](http://www.math.neu.edu/zelevinsky/andrei.html) studied the canonical bases for [[quantum groups]] and discovered the combinatorics of simple transformations and defined  associated classical and quantum __cluster algebras__ to such situations.
 In particular, Stasheff [[associahedron|associahedra]] are  associated to these cluster algebras.
 Remarkably, they found an unusual [[algebraic geometry]] related to cluster algebras, possessing new, and at the beginning mysterious, [[Laurent phenomenon]].
 Later, the cluster algebras appeared also in the connection to the representations of [[quivers]], tilting theory and the wall crossing phenomenon, with the applications in [[representation theory]] and the study of [[triangulated category|triangulated categories]].

-A cluster algebra of rank $n$ comes equipped with some subsets of size $n$ called clusters.
-Some of these clusters are related by sequences of operations called mutations.
+Quantum cluster algebras are noncommutative.

 ## References

 * Sergey Fomin, Andrei Zelevinsky, _Cluster algebras.
 I. Foundations_, J. Amer.
 Math.
 Soc.
 15 (2002), no. 2, 497--529, [math.RT/0104151 ](http://arxiv.org/abs/math/0104151); _Cluster algebras.
 II.
 Finite type classifications._ Invent.
 Math.
 154 (2003), no. 1, 63--121 -- classification of cluster algebras of finite type via root systems [math.RA/0208229](http://arxiv.org/abs/math/0208229), _Cluster algebras, IV: Coefficients_, Compos.
 Math. __143__ (2007), 112&#8211;164, [MR2295199](http://www.ams.org/mathscinet-getitem?mr=2295199) [doi](http://dx.doi.org/10.1112/S0010437X06002521)

-* Arkady Berenstein, Andrei Zelevinsky, _Quantum cluster algebras_, [math.QA/0404446](http://arxiv.org/abs/math/0404446)

-* [[K. R. Goodearl]], M. T. Yakimov, _Quantum cluster algebras and quantum nilpotent algebras_ Proc Natl Acad Sci USA 111(27):9696--9703  (2014) [doi](https://doi.org/10.1073/pnas.1313071111)

 * [[Bernhard Keller]], _Cluster algebras, quiver representations and triangulated categories_, [arXiv:0807.1960](http://arXiv.org/abs/0807.1960) [MR2681708](http://www.ams.org/mathscinet-getitem?mr=2681708)